arax/fithesis2/README.md

 FIThesis2
 =========
-This repository is a fork of http://is.muni.cz/th/173173/fi\_b?lang=en
+This repository is a fork of http://is.muni.cz/th/173173/fi_b?lang=en

 ## Installation

 ### Local
 * Copy the content of this repository to a directory containing your \*.tex files

 ### System-wide
-* Copy the content of this repository to a location where '''kpathsea''' can find it and run '''texhash''' or '''mktexlsr'''
+* Copy the content of this repository to a location where `kpathsea` can find it and run `texhash` or `mktexlsr`

 ~~~
 # An example for Debian/Ubuntu based distros with TeXLive
 sudo cp -R fithesis2 /usr/share/texmf/tex/latex